color-js/color.js/docs/output.md

 ## Getting a string representation of a color

 `color.toString()` is a swiss army knife for many of your serialization needs.
-In fact, you may have used it without knowing, since Javascript calls it implicitly with no params when you coerce an object to a string:
+In fact, you may have used it without knowing, since JavaScript calls it implicitly with no params when you coerce an object to a string:

 ```js
 let magenta = new Color("srgb", [1, 0, .4]);